Sachin1610/ATS-Resume-checker/README.md

 # ATS-Resume-checker-
-This repository of Distributed Computing project.
-This repository contents include code, documents and other project related files.
+This repository contains code, documents, and other project-related files for the Distributed Computing project.

 ## Members